SFDC-Hermes/Lightning-Hermes/_posts/2026-04-26-apex-paging-strategies-ultimate-guide.md

 •	State Management: Cursors have a limited lifespan (usually 48 hours) and are governed by per-user/per-org limits.

+• Apex Cursor is technically still in Beta, but it’s pretty solid for standard queries as long as there are no subqueries

 ## 4. Are there other ways?
 (Advanced Techniques)
 Beyond the methods above, there are two other techniques used in specific scenarios: